alifelham/File-Search-Engine-App/README.md

 <u>Search Content:</u> Users can select the file and content type and provide URLs.
 The search engine will find all files matching the file type and/ or content type and display the results with details.

 <u>Make Clusters from Search Results:</u> Users can form search clusters by grouping website URLs.
 The user can save these clusters and download the files in batches.

 <u>View Saved Clusters:</u> Saved clusters can be viewed by the user from a dashboard.
 It can be arranged according to file/ content type.
 The clusters can also be sorted alphabetically or according to date.

 <u>Search Within Clusters:</u> Users can search for a specific content or file type in a specific cluster.
 The files may be PDF, text, doc, or non-HTML files.
 Content types include video, audio, photos, etc.

 <u>Indexing Clusters:</u> The contents of a cluster are self-indexed using elastic search to ensure fast retrieval.

-<u>Download / Save content: Users can download the searched file into their device directly from the search results.
+<u>Download / Save content:</u> Users can download the searched file into their device directly from the search results.

 <u>Sign Up:</u> Users can sign up using an email or Google/ Facebook account.